Nicolette Larson: 1978–1983

 Released as the album's lead single, "Let Me Go Love" reached only No. 35 in February 1980.
 That year Larson was heard on the airwaves via guest appearances on "Say You'll Be Mine" by Christopher Cross and the Dirt Band's "Make a Little Magic".
 Larson had enough residual popularity from her debut for In the Nick of Time to become a moderate success.
 Because she had no major hit, Larson's 1981 and 1982 album releases, Radioland (her last album produced by Templeman) and All Dressed Up and No Place to Go, were unsuccessful, even though both releases showed Larson back in strong vocal form.
-Larson received some adult-contemporary radio airplay with her remake of "I Only Want to Be With You" (No. 53), perhaps the least effective track on All Dressed Up and No Place to Go.
-The album was produced by Andrew Gold.
+In 1982 Larson received some adult-contemporary radio airplay with her remake of "I Only Want to Be With You" (No. 53).

 Larson had continued her background singing career accruing credits on releases by Tom Johnston, Linda Ronstadt (Mad Love), Graham Nash, John Stewart, Albert Hammond, and Rita Coolidge.
 Larson again backed the Doobie Brothers on their One Step Closer album; she can be heard on the hit "Real Love."
 A song Larson co-wrote with John McFee and Patrick Simmons titled "Can't Let It Get Away" was a 1981 single release for the Doobie Brothers in Japan.
-The song was also featured on the Doobie Brothers' Farewell Tour album (1983).

-Larson contributed a harmony vocal on the track "Could This Be Magic" on the Van Halen album Women and Children First (1980), to thank Eddie Van Halen for playing guitar on the Nicolette album track "Can't Get Away From You," against David Lee Roth's wishes.

 Larson's recording of the Burt Bacharach/Carole Bayer Sager song "Fool Me Again" was featured on the bestselling soundtrack album for the 1981 film Arthur, despite not being heard in the film.
 Larson was also featured on the soundtrack album for National Lampoon's Vacation (1983) with the track "Summer Hearts".

+Larson's appearance in a touring production of the C&W musical Pump Boys and Dinettes garnered enough positive reaction for MCA Nashville to sign her in 1983.